btcpayserver/btcpayserver-greenfield-php/README.md

 ### Codestyle
 We use PSR-12 code style to ensure proper formatting and spacing.
 You can test and format your code using composer commands.
 Before doing a PR you can run `composer cs-check` and `composer cs-fix` which will run php-cs-fixer.

-### Greenfield API coverage
-Currently implemented functionality is tracked in [this sheet](https://docs.google.com/spreadsheets/d/1A1tMWYHGVkFWRgqfkW9GSGBRjzKZzsu5XMIW1NLs-xg/edit#gid=0) and will be updated sporadically.
-Check to see which areas still need work in case you want to contribute.